Review of the Album "the Formation of Damnation" by Thrash Metal Band Testament

 Chuck Billy's Vocals are Even More Guttural

 Chuck Billy makes his vocals so low and guttural that they sound very much like his vocals on the song called Dog Faced Gods 14 years prior.
 Although this album does not start out as well as The Gathering does with the song called D.N.R., the album is a big improvement over that album.
-Nine years of releasing no new material has paid off for Testament who never were able to make it as Metallica did.
+Nine years of releasing no new material has paid off for Testament.

 The Formation of Damnation's Release Was Delayed But It Won An Award Anyway